 Meringue icing is one of the most traditional types of frosting used to decorate cakes, pies, cupcakes, etc. It’s made with egg whites, caster sugar and water.
 There is something very important to keep in mind when you prepare meringue- you need to clean very well all your utensils from any trace of grease or water.
 When you want to get the egg whites to a consistency where you can form peaks, any trace of water or grease will ruin your recipe in this very first stage.

 What I do before working with meringue is to clean my utensils with a water solution made out of mixing water with lemon or vinegar, and then I dry my tool very well using paper towels.
 This way I can assure there isn’t any trace of grease.

 #1 Italian Meringue

-Making meringue is very simple, however, it’s important to consider the technique to get it up properly so that it becomes a great element to decorate your cakes, or even your desserts.
+Making meringue is very simple; however, it’s important to consider the technique to get it up properly so that it becomes a great element to decorate your cakes, or even your small desserts.

-Don’t use the eggs straight out from the fridge, take them out from the refrigerator prior, so that they are at room temperature when you start making your recipe.
+Don’t use the eggs straight out from the fridge; take them out of the refrigerator prior, so that they are at room temperature when you start making your recipe.